 Construction of three floors, the upper one belonging to another property.
 The second floor is a large nave with a large pillar in the middle that supports the roof.
-The lower one is the oven itself, which is accessed by stairs.
+The lower one is the furnace itself, which is accessed by stairs.
 The roof is made of wooden beams that rest on the wall.
-The eaves, decorated with pine cones, that we observe in the exterior, have been placed in the last restoration, coming from the “Mas del Señor”.
-It may have come from the “Casa del Conde” in front of the church, according to oral information from the neighbors of the village.
+The eaves, decorated with pine cones, which we can see on the exterior, have been placed in the last restoration, coming from the “Mas del Señor“.
+It may have arrived there from the “Casa del Conde“ in front of the church, according to oral information from the town’s neighbors.